Reasons to Love Linux

-The Linux operating system (OS) is becoming increasingly popular today, as it works on servers, desktop computers, laptops, and various mobile devices and provides a system basis for Android, Tizen, and Sailfish OS.
+The Linux operating system (OS) works on servers, desktop computers, laptops, and various mobile devices, and provides a system basis for Android, Tizen, and Sailfish OS.
 Major computer hardware vendors, such as IBM and Dell, support Linux, and principal software developers like Oracle run their programs on Linux.
-As a result, Linux has become a genuinely competitive operating system.

 The Linux OS is usually distributed as source code.
 This makes the system convenient for learning because everyone can analyze the details of the implementation of system mechanisms and interfaces, as well as improve their own level by exploring specific technical solutions of professional developers.